What is Project Success?

 Who is Project Success?

 Project Success is targeted at students with a high school GPA of 3.25 or below and/or who are a member of a traditionally underserved population.
 These students are absolutely positioned for success academically, however they typically receive the least amount of support at a university.
 Because so many of these students are first-generation college students, Project Success hosts a “Bridge Week” each year for students to move to camps a week early, attend success workshops, get to know faculty and staff, and start developing social connections.
-255 students attended and participated in Bridge Week this past August.
+574 students attended and participate in Bridge Week this past August, up from 255 the previous year.

 More About Project Success